 Potential penalties include hefty fines and a short jail sentence.
 In addition, the arrest and possible conviction become a matter of public record that could impact employment, housing opportunities and online reputation searches.

 If you have been arrested for disorderly conduct, then contact a Weston disorderly conduct lawyer who can guide you through the court process to reach the best result possible based on the circumstances of your case.
-A capable assault attorney could pursue the best possible outcome for you.
+A capable domestic violence attorney could pursue the best possible outcome for you.

-- Congregating with others in a public place and failing to disperse when ordered to do so, or
+- Congregating with others in a public place and failing to disperse when ordered to do so

 - Trespassing and observing another person in that individual’s dwelling in a situation where the individual has an expectation of privacy.